 Many of Sanders’ liberal fans might be surprised to learn that he voted for a National Rifle Association (NRA)-supported bill to restrict lawsuits against gun manufacturers and against the Brady Bill.

-We are spending six trillion on war because that is Bernie Sanders “vision.”
 He just does not “get it.”
 It will take 18 trillion to fix our infrastruture, implement universal single payer, rebuild America and create jobs.
-We cannot have peace and progress if Burnie clings to wars of choice and profiteering, but Bernie won’t budge.
+We cannot have peace and progress if Bernie clings to wars of choice and profiteering, but Bernie won’t budge.

 In the sphere of world trade, Sanders masks a strident chauvinism with “human rights” rhetoric, particularly with respect to China.
 In 1992 he co-sponsored a bill, first proposed by Nancy Pelosi, and later vetoed by George H.W.
 Bush, attempting to restrict the trade status of China due to its human rights record.
 As always, the supreme “human right” was the right of American corporations to scour the globe in source of profit; one of the benchmarks that China would have been required to meet was to provide “United States exporters fair access to Chinese markets, including lowering tariffs, removing nontariff barriers, and increasing the purchase of United States goods and services.”